voc0der/Skip-Game-Launcher/CONTRIBUTING.md

 ## Notes

 - `games.json` is the source of truth for launcher definitions.
+- Game requests use one store only as a seed; the resolver must discover and build every exact supported-store match.
 - Building launchers requires Windows because `scripts/build.ps1` uses IExpress.
 - Do not hand-edit generated `.exe` files.